 They’re fresh, light, and the perfect thing to pack alongside a bottle of white wine for your next picnic.
 Or a “not-sad” desk lunch.
 As well as a solution for dinnertime that falls between watching one child’s soccer game and the others tee ball practice.

 Cucumber ribbons and whole basil leaves.
-Earthy pearls of quinoa, that adds protein.
+Earthy pearls of fluffy quinoa.
+(Or you could use bulgur wheat.)
 Sweet, dried Montmorency tart cherries, that help reduce inflammation + heart health benefits.
 Creamy goat cheese.

 Admittedly, an unexpected toss up of ingredients that over delivered.
 Melded together with a simple lemon vinaigrette, it’s the kind of thing we eat on the regular in summer.
 Anything that saves me from turning on the oven is a win!
 Better yet, the jars lasts for several days in the refrigerator.
 If you’re serving a crowd, you can leave it as one big bowl salad too.

 Best way to cook quinoa:

 I finally learned the secret to making quinoa for salads, so that the individual grains are separate instead of sticking together and being quite mushy.
 It’s all in the ratio, and not listening to the back of the package!
 Which always tells you 2 cups water to 1 cup quinoa.

 Don’t do it.
 Instead, 1 1/4 cup water to 1 cup quinoa makes fluffy, light grains that are exactly what you want for a salad.

 Maybe it’s your first reading this blog, or maybe you’ve been with me for the last six years.
 Yes, this little blog turned SIX at the beginning of July, a venture I had no idea would turn into the thing that provides my living, but more so, fills me with passion and happiness every single day.